 Q&As with Jonas Poher Rasmussen on Sept.
-28 and Sept.
-30
+28 & 30

 From a young age, Amin’s life has been defined by escape.
 Forced to leave his home country of Afghanistan with his mother and siblings after the U.S.-supported mujahideen toppled the government, Amin relocated to Russia as an adolescent, only to take part in a dangerous migration to Western Europe as a teenager to break away from the harsh conditions of post-Soviet living.
 Now that Amin is planning to marry a man he met in his new homeland, Denmark, he begins to look back over his life, opening up about his past, his trauma, the truth about his family, and his acceptance of his own sexuality.
 Using animation as both an aesthetic choice and an ethical necessity (to hide Amin’s true identity), Danish filmmaker Jonas Poher Rasmussen’s documentary is an illuminating and heartrending true story about the importance of personal freedom in all its meanings.
 Grand Jury Prize winner in the World Cinema Documentary section of this year’s Sundance Film Festival.
 A NEON release.